glyfish/glyfish.github.io/_posts/2018-07-29-rejection_sampling.md

 ### Normal Proposal Distribution

 In this section a sampler using a {% katex %}\textbf{Normal}(\mu,\ \sigma){% endkatex %} proposal distribution and target Weibull distribution is discussed.
-A normal proposal distribution has advantages over the {% katex %}\textbf{Uniform}(0,\ m){% endkatex %} distribution discussed in the previous section.
+A Normal proposal distribution has advantages over the {% katex %}\textbf{Uniform}(0,\ m){% endkatex %} distribution discussed in the previous section.
 First, it can provide unbounded samples, while a uniform proposal requires specifying bounds on the samples.
 Second, it is a closer approximation to the target distribution so it should provide samples that are accepted with greater frequency.
-A disadvantage of the normal proposal distribution is that it requires specification of {% katex %}\mu{% endkatex %} and {% katex %}\sigma{% endkatex %}.
+A disadvantage of the Normal proposal distribution is that it requires specification of {% katex %}\mu{% endkatex %} and {% katex %}\sigma{% endkatex %}.
 If these parameters are the slightest off the performance of the sampler will be severely degraded.
 To learn this lesson the first attempt will assume values for both the parameters that closely match the target distribution.
 The following plot compares the {% katex %}f_X(y){% endkatex %}, the proposal distribution {% katex %}f_Y(y){% endkatex %} and the acceptance function